I-Am-Dench/nimbus-launcher/README.md

 ### Building or Running for MacOSX

-If you build or run the launcher from source on MacOSX, you may run into a compiler issues along the lines of:
+If you build or run the launcher from source on MacOSX, you may run into a compiler issue along the lines of:

 ```bash
 error: function does not return NSString
 ```

-If this is the case, you can use the `mac_run_fix.sh` and `mac_build_fix.sh` scripts instead of the `go run` or `go build` commands, respectively.
+If this is the case, you can use the `mac_run_fix.sh` or `mac_build_fix.sh` scripts instead of the `go run` or `go build` commands, respectively.

 ## Setup

 When you first run the launcher, ensure that your client configurations are properly set.
 Open up the settings window and click on `Launcher`.
-Make sure your Client Directory is configured your the folder your client exists in (which folder contains the `exe` and the `res/` directory), and your Client Name is configured to the name of your client executable (this will most likely be `legouniverse.exe` and will probably never change).
+Make sure your Client Directory is configured to your client's folder (the folder that contains the `res/` directory and the `exe` file), and your Client Name is configured to the name of the client executable (this will most likely be `legouniverse.exe` and will probably never change).

-When you close the settings window, ensure that the `Play` button is enable.
-This means your client is properly configured.
+When you close the settings window, ensure that the `Play` button is enabled.
+If it is, the launcher is properly configured.

 You can then open the settings window again, and click on the `Servers` tab (this should be selected by default).
 Add or edit any server configurations that you need and then close settings window.